Porsche is not holding back any punches. The new 2020 Porsche Taycan is fast, powerful, efficient, and oh-so desirable.

 Enabling these conservative (in our opinion) performance figures is the Taycan’s trick twin permanent magnet synchronous electric motor powertrain setup.
 Up front, the electric motor is a direct drive link to the wheels while the rear features a 2-speed axle.
 This transaxle is key for both proficiency and performance.

 The 2-speed transmission on the rear axle provides both maximum acceleration and top speed.
 The 1st cog is geared tall for flat-out horizon-crushing launches and only comes into use in the Sport modes.
 In Normal or Range drive modes, 1st gear is “locked out” for maximum efficiency.

 Here’s what the 2-speed transmission’s functionality looks like:

-- Sport modes: (1st gear for sharper acceleration, gear held longer for same reason)
+Sport modes: (1st gear for sharper acceleration, gear held longer for the same reason)

 Both the Taycan Turbo and Taycan Turbo S feature the same rear axle layout, with transmission and motor.
 The rear motor delivers 449-horsepower (335 kW) and 406 lb.-ft.
 (550 Nm) of torque and weighs 170 kg.
 The front electric motor differs from one trim to another and explains the performance dissimilarities.

 In the Turbo, the front axle produces 228-horsepower (170 kW) and 221 lb.-ft.
 (300 Nm) of torque while in the Turbo S, the specs are 255-horsepower (190 kW) and 295 lb.-ft.
 (400 Nm) of torque.

 The electric AWD system is endowed with fully variable torque distribution front to back or side-to-side.
 The system’s electronics are incredibly flexible and responsive.
 The Taycan’s traction control works up to 10 times faster than a conventional system found in the Panamera for example.